 |Yates||1823||Ontario and Steuben Counties||Penn Yan|

-New York Extinct Counties
+List of New York Extinct Counties

 New York contains counties that no longer are in existence.
 They were set up by the state, provincial, or territorial governing administration.
 Many of these counties were established and disbanded in the Nineteenth century; county borders have evolved little since 1900 in the vast majority of states.
 These counties need to be looked at when you are conducting genealogy and family history research.
 Pay attention where the courthouse records went to if the county was eliminated or combined with another county.